beaujeant/beaujeant.github.io/AppSec101/lab.md

 }
 ```

-Learning C is beyond the purpose of this course, so we assume you understand what this code does (i.e. mutliply 42 by 2 and print the result).
+Learning C is beyond the purpose of this course, so we assume you understand what this code does (i.e. it multiplies 42 by 2 and print the result).

 Now, in order to compile this code, you simply need to execute the following command: